 China and Vietnam Play Down Disputes in the South China Sea

 On 29 September, a Vietnamese fishing boat clashed with Chinese maritime law enforcement ships in the disputed waters around the Paracel Islands in the South China Sea (SCS).
 Vietnamese state media reported that Chinese law enforcement personnel boarded the fishing boat and beat the crew, seriously injuring four of them.
 The Vietnamese Foreign Ministry filed a diplomatic protest with the Chinese embassy in Hanoi.
-Beijing, in turn, accused the Vietnamese fishing boat of “illegal fishing” in Chinese territorial waters and released a video showing the Vietnamese crew attacking Chinese law enforcement personnel with knifes, injuring two Chinese nationals.
+Beijing, in turn, accused the Vietnamese fishing boat of “illegal fishing” in Chinese territorial waters and released a video showing the Vietnamese crew attacking Chinese law enforcement personnel with knives, injuring two Chinese nationals.

 This incident, however, has not impacted high-level diplomatic exchanges between Beijing and Hanoi.
 Pamir assesses that the two governments share an interest in preventing their disputes in the SCS from negatively affecting the overall bilateral relationship.
 In this strategic context, both China and Vietnam are likely to ensure that any incident in the SCS involving the two countries will not escalate.